LCL-CAVE/manganite/README.md

 # Manganite

 Manganite is a dashboarding tool built on the powerful [Panel](https://panel.holoviz.org/) framework.
-Its primary objective is to allow for an easy transition from a linear Jupyter notebook (load data → build an optimization model → run it → plot results) to an interactive web application, without requiring the user to manually convert most of their existing code to callbacks.
+Its primary objective is to allow for an easy transition from a linear Jupyter notebook (load data → build a model → run it → plot results) to an interactive web application, without requiring the user to manually convert most of their existing code to callbacks.

 ## Installation